Oil slips on China data, Russian output; gasoline weighs too

 OPEC member Iran is moving toward ramping up oil production and exports to Western consumers after starting decommissioning work on uranium enrichment under a nuclear deal struck with world powers in July.

-(Additional reporting by Karolin Schaps and Henning Gloystein in Singapore; Editing by William Hardy, David Gregorio and Marguerita Choy)
+(Additional reporting by Karolin Schaps and Henning Gloystein in Singapore; Editing by William Hardy and David Gregorio)